mvrahden/ansible-project-debian-base-setup/README.md

 This provisioning helps bringing the remote debian machines (e.g. Raspberry Pis or Rock64 or other debian systems) into a homogenized state that guarantees:

 - accessability
-- low energy consumption
+- low energy consumption (interface shutdown)
+- security
+- synchronicity
+- package management bandwitdth efficiency
-- security.
+- swapfile-based memory management.

 ## Prerequisites